aimhigherweb/iec_website/content/what-we-do/eaglet-eye-eye-surface-profiler-esp.md

 <p>At Innovative Eye Care, our optometrists are equipped with the latest technology which allows us to map out and produce a three dimensional image of the front surface of your eye.
 The Eaglet-Eye ESP is particularly special, as it is the first topographer with the ability to map out the sclera as well as the cornea, with incredible accuracy.<sup>1, 2</sup>

-<p>Many conditions and procedures can alter the shape of the sclera, including <a href="/what-we-do/keratoconus">keratoconus</a> and corneal cross linking.<sup>3, 4, 5</sup> The three dimensional maps attained by the Eaglet Eye - ESP allows our optometrists to monitor keratoconus and gain a better understanding of how it is affecting our patient's eyes.<sup>4</sup>
+<p>The Eaglet-Eye ESP particularly useful for imaging highly irregular shaped eyes which is common in patients with <a href="/what-we-do/keratoconus">keratoconus</a>, corneal grafts, pellucid corneal marginal degeneration, post corneal cross linking or penetrating eye injuries.<sup>3, 4, 5</sup> The three dimensional maps attained by the Eaglet Eye - ESP allows our optometrists to monitor keratoconus and gain a better understanding of how it is affecting our patient's eyes.<sup>4</sup>

 <p>The Eaglet-Eye ESP is also very useful for when designing custom made <a href="/what-we-do/scleral-contact-lenses">scleral contact lenses</a>.<sup>6</sup> These lenses are large diameter lenses that are typically 16-18mm in diameter.
-Where conventional corneal topographers are limited to an 8-10mm diameter scan, the Eaglet-Eye ESP gives us a much bigger picture, with the ability to capture the entire surface of an open eye! <sup>2, 6</sup>
+Where conventional corneal topographers are limited to an 8-10mm diameter scan, the Eaglet-Eye ESP gives us a much bigger picture, with the ability to capture the entire surface of an open eye! <sup>2, 6</sup> This means the Eaglet-Eye ESP will revolutionize the fitting of all contact lenses for anyone with lumps or bumps on their eyes, such as pinguecula or pterygiums.

 <br>